 1966 – Betty Friedan and other delegates to the Third National Conference of the Commission on the Status of Women established the National Organization for Women (NOW).

-1967 – Muriel Siebert becomes the first woman to own a seat on the New York Stock Exchange.
+1967 – Muriel Siebert becomes the first woman to own a New York Stock Exchange seat.

 1968 – Executive Order 11246 prohibits sex discrimination by government contractors and requires affirmative action plans for hiring women.

-Shirley Chisholm becomes the first black woman elected to the U.S. Congress
+Shirley Chisholm became the first black woman elected to the U.S. Congress

 1969 – In Bowe v.
-Colgate-Palmolive Company, the Seventh Circuit Court of Appeals rules that women meeting the physical requirements can work in many jobs that had been for men only.
+Colgate-Palmolive Company, the Seventh Circuit Court of Appeals ruled that women meeting the physical requirements could work in many jobs that had been for men only.